 - Dishes – I like to use white dishes for every holiday as the main dish and add in accent dishes that fit the occasion.
 For Easter I am using white square dinner plates from Crate & Barrel (mine are old but these are similar white plates).
 My accent plates are pink hexagon plates from IKEA.

 - Napkins – I like to use white napkins because they are so easy to bleach when they get stained.
-I am using white linen napkins from Target (4 for $9.99).
+I am using white linen napkins (these aren’t available) but I like these from Amazon.
 I made napkin rings out of burlap ribbon and raffia ribbon.
 I added a small flower to tie in my my centerpiece.

 - Flatware – I have a set of silver plate silverware that I bring out for holidays.
 I like to use it because it looks old.
 You can find similar deals for silver flatware on Ebay, Etsy or your nearby antique store (but probably more expensive).
 You can find a place setting for around $6 each, which is not bad something that looks vintage.